emptymalei/physics/README.md

 ### This is a notebook for myself.

-I have to write down those important points I have learned.
+Writing down and organizing is really good for me.